k78ma/quartz/content/4B/ECE 457A/Depth-First Search.md

   - depth-first search
   - DFS
 ---
 In DFS, we traverse a search tree by expanding the deepest unexpanded node first, following one path as far as possible before backtracking.
 The fringe discipline is a LIFO stack (explicit or via recursion).
+Test

 DFS is useful for feasibility checking, constraint satisfaction, and structural exploration.